brad-cannell/bradcannell_blogdown/content/students/index.md

 Students landing page notes:

 The files in this folder make up the students landing page.
-The actual cotent pages for the widgets are in separate folders.
+The actual content pages for the widgets are in separate folders.

 Job postings are in: content/opportunities